ibm-cloud-docs/containers/cs_storage_portworx.md

 Portworx runs best when you use worker node flavors that are optimized for [software-defined storage (SDS) usage](/docs/containers?topic=containers-planning_worker_nodes#sds).
 However, if you can't or don't want to use SDS worker nodes, you can choose to install Portworx on non-SDS worker node flavors.
 Keep in mind that non-SDS worker nodes are not optimized for Portworx and might not offer the performance benefits that your app requires.
 {: shortdesc}

 To include non-SDS worker nodes into your Portworx cluster, you must add raw, unformatted, and unmounted block storage devices to your worker nodes by using the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in.
-Raw block storage cannot be provisioned by using Kubernetes persistent volume claims (PVCs) as the block storage device is automatically formatted by {{site.data.keyword.containerlong_notm}}.
+Raw block storage cannot be provisioned by using Kubernetes persistent volume claims (PVCs) as the block storage device is automatically formatted by {[product_name_notm]}.
 Portworx supports block storage only.
 Non-SDS worker nodes that mount file or object storage cannot be used for the Portworx data layer.

 If you have SDS worker node flavors in your cluster and want to use these worker nodes only to create your Portworx storage layer, then you can skip this step entirely and continue with [Setting up your Portworx database](#portworx_database).
 {: note}